 How much of my time is required?

+Puppy raising is a 24/7 job-no getting around it!
 You will need to spend quality time that includes play time, work time, general care time and time for socialization and exposing your puppy to people and public places.
-We will help you work out a schedule that fits you and your family’s needs.
+This includes daily exercise, grooming and specific training periods.

 Who is responsible for Veterinary costs, food, etc.?

 Hawaii Fi-Do is responsible for costs incurred including routine vet visits, monthly medications and the spaying or neutering of the puppy.
-Raiser will be asked to purchase dog food from our distributor-we use a high quality organic food for all of our dogs.
+We appreciate it if our raiser can purchase quality approved food (we use Costco when we can) for all of our dogs.
+If this is a hardship, Hawaii Fi-Do will purchase the food.
 All costs incurred in raising your puppy may be deductible as a charitable contribution from your income.
 Consult a tax advisor for information concerning any tax deductions.